Trending

 Base Currency: In a currency pair, a base currency is the first currency listed, representing the unit against which the exchange rate is quoted in the foreign exchange market (Forex).

-Bear Market: A common trading term that refers to the state when prices of financial assets consistently fall, indicating a pessimistic market outlook.
+Bear Market: A common trading terminology that refers to the state when prices of financial assets consistently fall, indicating a pessimistic market outlook.

 Bearish: Bearish refers to a negative sentiment or expectation that the price of a financial asset is likely to decline.

-Bid: A bid is a trading term that refers to the highest price that a buyer is willing to pay for a financial instrument.
+Bid: A bid is trading terminology referring to the highest price that a buyer is willing to pay for a financial instrument.

 Bid-Ask Spread: The bid-ask spread represents the difference between the highest price a buyer is willing to pay (bid) and the lowest price a seller is willing to accept (ask) for a financial instrument, indicating the liquidity and transaction costs in the market.